mcguirepr89/BirdNET-system/README.md

+Not working currently -- issues with conda upstream -- working on fixing this

 # BirdNET-system - built on https://github.com/kahst/BirdNET
 This project offers a Debian installation script for BirdNET as a systemd service.
 The installation script offers to walk the user through setting up the '*birdnet.conf*' main configuration file interactively.
 A variety of configurations can be attained through this installation script.